 The potato beetle has few natural enemies.
 It is eaten by some types of turkeys and ducks, and eggs are attacked by some parasites.
 Mottled shieldbug is their natural enemy.
 The best way to defend against potato beetle is to “guard” over your flowerbed from the start.

 As soon as you spot the first eggs, you mechanically destroy them and collect the already grown specimens by hand and take them away where they cannot do any harm to your potatoes.
 You will also often find a ladybug on a potato.
 Don’t kill her because she is a very useful bug in the bio.
 The natural enemies of potatoes are snails and mole crickets.
 They attack the potatoes underground.

 You can also get rid of snails with the help of coffee grounds.
-Specifically, snails do not like it because it is toxic in higher concentration.
-Water the infested plants with a coffee sludge, which will not only drive away the snails but will also slightly fertilize the soil and drive the plant flies away.
+Specifically, snails do not like it because it is toxic in higher concentrations.
+Water the infested plants with a coffee sludge, which will not only drive away from the snails but will also slightly fertilize the soil and drive the plant to fly away.
 Be moderate in watering the soil with a coffee sludge as it raises the acidity of the soil.

 Mole cricket is one of the common ground pests.
 Its favorite treats are tubers and roots.
 Mole cricket is a nocturnal animal and only goes out to the surface of the earth at night.
 Its trench is not deep in the ground, so it will be easier to catch it if you dig a pot of water into the ground and place planks on the side that point it into the pot.